taion809/.z.taion809.github.io-archived/source/_posts/2013-08-20-jenkins-ci-deployment-with-bitbucket.markdown

 If everything was successful and the planets are aligned you should see your repo pull and if you configured any scripts they should run.

-I’m sure there are others that have a better, faster way to accomplish this but this is simply how I did it and hopefully this helps someone.
+I'm sure there are others that have a better, faster way to accomplish this but this is simply how I did it and hopefully this helps someone.